actix/book/actix/src/sec-3-address.md

 `Syn` and `Unsync` are types of reference. `Syn` is thread safe, `Unsync` is non thread safe.

-There are several ways how to get the address of an actor.
+There are several ways to get the address of an actor.
 The `Actor` trait provides two helper methods for starting an actor.
 Both return the address of the started actor.

 Here is an example of `Actor::start()` method usage.
 In this example `MyActor` actor